juju/juju-gui/docs/d3-component-framework.rst

 bindings allow the module to respond to both changes in its underlying data and to changes in application state (through things like user interaction).
 It is through these bound events that most rendering and interaction with the scene are performed.
-Render becomes a rarely invoked complete redraw of the scene while the modules themselves handle incremental updates via their event handlers.
+Rendering becomes a rarely invoked complete redraw of the scene while the modules themselves handle incremental updates via their event handlers.